-Power control mechanisms for SL-PRS transmission, including their necessity, are considered in the study.
+Power control mechanisms for SL PRS transmission, including their necessity, are considered in the study.
+Based on the study, it was agreed that at least Open Loop Power Control (OLPC) should be introduced during the normative work.

-5.2.2 Potential Architecture and Signalling Procedures for Sidelink Positioning
+5.2.2 Potential Architecture and Signaling Procedures for Sidelink Positioning